Writing a Life Coach Business Plan: 6 Tips for Success

 • Test your tagline and ask for feedback from others.
 This is a part of your market research.

-Here are some ideas for taglines that work well for life coaching services:
+Here are some ideas for taglines that work well for life coaching programs:

 • Getting you unstuck